zanebrzezinski/github_issues_viewer/readme.md

   * No back end means no oAuth means limited Api Requests per hour.
   * History.
 Would involve refactoring index component to fetch page by taking pagenum from history hash, which would allow using browser history to navigate through visited pages.
   * In one instance, dangerouslysetinnerhtml has disastrous results.
-Page 10 is the only page that will not load
+There is one comment on page 10 (as of this writing) that will not load with dangerouslysetinnerhtml.